Queen Silvia speaks for the First Time about Brother’s Death

 Queen Silvia pledged her commitment to palliative care research, saying that in the future she would like to see every major hospital have a specific department for palliative care.

 The interview comes just before Queen Silvia travelled to Austria yesterday to speak at the 11th Congress of the European Association for Palliative Care, which was also attended by the Austrian First Lady Margit Fischer and Austrian Health Minister Alois Stöger.

-Click here to read more about Queen Silvia’s current events.Filed under Swedish Royals
+Click here to read more about Queen Silvia’s current events.Filed under Sweden

-Tagged Austria, Conference, Death, Health, In-Laws, Interview, Queen Silvia.
+Tagged Austria, Conference, Death, Health, In-Laws, Interview, Palliative Care, Queen Silvia of Sweden.